ryanwelcher/wordpress-slot-fill-system/slides/wp-plugins-api.md

 ## wp.plugins API ##

-The `wp.plugins` API is used to manage adding and removing plugins the SlotFill system.
-Plugins contain Fills.
+The `wp.plugins` API is used to manage adding and removing plugins that are used in the SlotFill system.

 [View Source](https://github.com/WordPress/gutenberg/blob/master/packages/plugins/src/api/index.js)

 ### registerPlugin ##
-`registerPlugin` is used to register add a new plugin to the internal array used by PluginArea.
+`registerPlugin` is used to register a new plugin by adding it to the internal array used by the `wp.plugin` API.

 #### Params ####
 *  __name__ `string`: Must unique and include only lowercase alphanumeric characters or dashes, and start with a letter.